croedel/MTECmqtt/README.md

 * Write output to a file (`-f FILENAME`)

 ### Home Assistant dashboard
-For users of Home Assistant, you can find a dashbaord with all the Inverter data in the templates directory: `hass-dashboard.yaml`.
+For users of Home Assistant, you can find a dashboard with all the Inverter data in the `templates` directory: `hass-dashboard.yaml`.

+### EVCC config
+In the `templates` directory, you can also find a snippet how to integrate your Inverter into EVCC: `evcc.yaml`